All of the pre race information is shown below so please make sure to read ALL of it carefully.

 Pacers are not allowed at any time during the race.

-Spectators and crews must not attend at any of the aid station locations.
-This gets said every time and still they try to turn up at aid stations.
+Spectators and crews must not attend at any of the aid station locations and also nowhere near Housedean Farm in general or in the Villages of Offham, Glynde, Alfriston and Jevington.
+This gets said every time and still they try to turn up at these places.
 If they turn up at these locations we will disqualify the runner.
-This is due to landowner requests, so it is very important to abide.
+This is due to landowner requests and the villages being very small residential areas, so it is very important to abide.
+We must not upset the Landowners or locals.
 Runners are responsible for their crew and supporters, so it is down to you to pass this Information onto them.

 Spectators and crews are very welcome to come along and support their runners throughout the day.
 It is however very important for the future of the race that they behave in a sensible manner throughout.
 There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
 If a certain car park is full, then please just move on to the next one.

-Crews will be allowed to help runners almost anywhere along the route except aid station locations, and we strongly recommend you bring a crew with you.
-If the weather is bad it will be really beneficial to have them meet you at regular intervals with dry clothes, shoes etc.
+We strongly recommend you bring a crew with you.
+If the weather is bad it will be really beneficial to have them meet you at regular intervals with dry clothes, shoes etc. However, with our regular aid stations, volunteers and drop bag service it is not a problem to run without a crew.

 Runners will also have the option of leaving a finish line bag at registration.
 This is limited to one bag per runner.
 Please ensure the bag is clearly marked with your name and bib number.